serey1268/serey1268/README.md

 # 🚀 Current Focus

 - Mathematical Modeling
-- Projects with Machine Learning
+- Machine Learning Projects
-- Projects on Calculus
+- Calculus Projects

 ---

 # 🌌 Philosophy

 > “Mathematics is the language of the universe.”

----